Lexxn0x3/CloudControlledRoboter/docs/BrokerCmdArguments.md

 # CMD Arguments

 ## Introduction
-This document outlines the steps required to start the Rust program and describes the command-line arguments it accepts.
+This document provides the necessary information to start the Rust program and details the command-line arguments it accepts.
+The program serves as a TCP server/client handler with UI for statistics and debugging.

 ## Requirements
 - Rust programming language (latest stable version recommended)